Since the dawn of man, gems have been prized for their amazing beauty and rarity. It is precisely that rarity that makes them so valuable.

 We recommend natural white sapphires as an alternative to synthetic diamonds.
 Unlike synthetic diamonds, our white sapphires are completely natural and strong enough to be worthy of our Free Lifetime Warranty.

 Over the centuries, glass and inexpensive minerals have served as natural substitutes for gemstones.
 For example, a more common red mineral may fill the bill for a red gemstone when ruby is out of the price range.
 Quartz crystals masquerade as sparkling diamonds in accessories and apparel.

 As technology has improved, so have the number and quality of man-made imitations.
 But there is always a difference between the imitation and the genuine gemstone.

-The sincerest form of flattery At Shane Co., you'll only find genuine gemstones - the wonders of nature that took hundreds of thousands of years to create, not a mere month.
+At Shane Co., you'll only find genuine gemstones - the wonders of nature that took billions of years to create, not a mere month.
 So when you give or wear a piece of our jewelry, you can be sure that it is set with gemstones that are one-of-a-kind - just like the individual who wears it.
 While many natural and synthetic substitutes are certainly attractive for inexpensive jewelry, they don't offer the romance or subtle qualities of the rare original.

 Because there are many synthetic and treated gemstones out in the market, it's wise to know how they differ from the genuine article.

 The materials substituted for particular gemstones in jewelry can be grouped into three categories: simulants, synthetics and assembled gemstones.